realmaster42/EverybodyEditsProtocol/README.md

 Occurs when someone joins the world.

 `[0] Integer` Id
-> The player's identifier.
+> The player's id.

 `[1] String` Username
 > The player's username.

 `[2] String` ConnectUserId
-> The player's unique user identifier.
+> The player's unique user id.

 `[3] Integer` Smiley
-> The player's smiley identifier.
+> The player's smiley id.

 `[4] Double` X
 > The x coordinate of the player's position.